silverstripe-archive/silverstripe-buildtools/README.md

 As well as using it to manage the main SilverStripe download, it can used to manage SilverStripe projects.

+**Note:** This repository is a work in progress, and is likely to change a fair bit in the coming weeks.

 How to use this repository
 --------------------------